gabdub/ta-tweaks/README.md

 # status bar

 __Features:__

 * Use the same theme as the toolbar
 * First field (ui.statusbartext) with tooltip support to allow read texts partially shown
-* click over a field to: goto line, select lexer, select EOL mode, select indentation and select encoding
+* Click over a field to: goto line, goto line+column, select lexer from a list, open configuration panel to select EOL mode and indentation and select the current encoding from a list

 **default status-bar**